sshimano-jpg/MASC515_MicroGPT_Assignment/README.md

 ## File

-- `microgpt.py` — single-file MicroGPT implementation.
+- `microgpt.py` — single-file MicroGPT implementation (raw code -- original).
+- `microgpt_updated.py` — single-file MicroGPT implementation (updated code with GELU, LoRA, RoPE, and Mixture of Expert).
 ## Notes

 This project is being used for coursework in MASC515, Spring 2026.